darrenjw/metagenomics/TaxaAbundance.md

 The interpretation here is that there are 19 species having an abundance of 1, there are 13 species having an abundance of 2, 14 species having an abundance of 3 or 4, 18 species with an abundance of 5-8, etc.

+### Simulating SAD/TAD data

+The `sads` package also includes the `rsad()` function for simulating synthetic species/taxa abundance data.
+This can be very useful for testing analysis workflows and statistical estimation procedures.